The reason why people choose hardwood flooring is it’s durable and provides a rich classic look to the home.

 Mineral spirits (also called white spirits and petroleum spirits) are a type of petroleum-derived clear liquid.

 It’s basically a chemical formulation that is a mixture of aliphatic and alicyclic petroleum-based compounds.

-Mineral spirits are mainly used as a key ingredient in paint and varnishes that are used to coat surfaces for preventing abrasion, corrosion, and day-to-day wear.
+Mineral spirits are mainly used as a key ingredient in paint and varnish that are used to coat surfaces to prevent abrasion, corrosion, and day-to-day wear.

 Rather than as a cleaning agent, mineral spirits are chiefly used to clean paint brushes and rollers.

 It’s also used to thin the oil-based enamel paints to achieve the right consistency especially when the paints are applied via sprayer machines.